Arizona

 • Pay the annual reporting fee

-• *Annual registration reports must be submitted before generation reports can be completed
+• Note: Annual registration reports must be submitted before generation reports can be completed

 • Pay generation fees

-• Ensure storage does not exceed 13,200 lbs or occur for longer than180 days
+• Ensure storage does not exceed 13,200 lbs or occur for longer than 180 days (or 270 days if the only TSDF is 200 miles or more miles away)

 • Store hazardous waste in appropriate containers